OtherDevOpsGene/intro-to-docker/03-Lesson/README.md

 CMD ["java", "-cp", "/helloworld-1.0.jar", "com.steampunk.helloworld.HelloWorld"]
 ```

-We are using a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds) by including multple `FROM` statements.
+We are using a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds)
+by including multple `FROM` statements.

 * `AS development` names the first stage.
-Without naming, we'd refer to the first stage by number which could change if additional stages were added later.
+Without naming, we'd refer to the
+  first stage by number which could change if additional stages were added later.
-* `FROM openjdk:11-jre-slim AS runtime` pulls a new Docker image down for the second stage and uses that for the new base image
+* `FROM openjdk:11-jre-slim AS runtime` pulls a new Docker image down for the
+  second stage and uses that for the new base image.
-* `COPY --from=development` takes a file from the first stage, `development`, and puts it in place on the second stage, `runtime`
+* `COPY --from=development` takes a file from the first stage, `development`,
+  and puts it in place on the second stage, `runtime`.
-* The `helloworld-1.0.jar` file is now at the root where we copied it, so the `CMD` has to change slightly
+* The `helloworld-1.0.jar` file is now at the root where we copied it, so the
+  `CMD` has to change slightly.

 Build it with `docker build` and tag it as `small` to make it easy to identify.